 - 1. A diploma will not be mailed to a graduate who has a delinquent account with the Office of Student Accounts until a written release has been given to the Law School Registrar's Office by student accounts. - 2.
 Grades will not be released for any student who has an outstanding balance with Student Accounts, the law library, Foley library, or who has not paid Eva Stradley or Carrie Welch loan payments except with the express approval of the dean. - 3.
 The Office of Financial Aid must clear all graduates of any remaining financial obligations to the university before grades or a diploma can be mailed. - 4.
 The university reserves the right to change any costs without notice.
 It further reserves the right to withhold student information, including transcripts and diplomas, until a student's account has been paid in full.
 No student will be allowed to register for an ensuing semester if a balance is owed for a prior semester.
-A finance charge of 12% per annum pro rata (365 days) on any amount more than thirty days past due will be added to a student's account, or a re-billing fee of 1% of the amount due, or \$3.00, whichever is greater, will be added to a student or a student's account.
-A "No Payment/No Arrangement Fee" of 3% of the amount due will be charged to a student not meeting the established payment deadline.
+A finance charge of 12% per annum pro rata (365 days) on any amount more than thirty days past due will be added to a student's account, or a re-billing fee of 1% of the amount due, or \$3.00, whichever is greater, will be added to a student to a student or a student or the established payment fee.